sreenithi/Covid-and-Pneumonia-XRay-Classification/README.md

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.
+The data used for this project is the [Covid-19 Image Dataset](https://www.kaggle.com/pranavraikokte/covid19-image-dataset) from Kaggle.
+It is an image dataset with 3 classes for *Covid*, *Viral Pneumonia* and *Normal* chest x-rays.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.